 Eviction of housing association starter tenants

-A starter tenancy is a trial tenancy given to many new housing association tenants.
-It usually lasts for 12 months.
+A starter tenancy from a housing association usually lasts for 12 months.

 have damaged your home

 are involved in antisocial behaviour

 Get legal advice if you're facing eviction from a starter tenancy.